prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-28-patching-ios-application-with-hopper.markdown

 ---
 layout: post
-title: "IOS Application Security Part 28 - Patching IOS Application with Hopper"
+title: "iOS Application Security Part 28 - Patching iOS Application with Hopper"
 date: 2014-01-17 21:41
 comments: true
 categories: [security]
 ---

-<p>In <a href="http://highaltitudehacks.com/2013/12/17/ios-application-security-part-26-patching-ios-applications-using-ida-pro-and-hex-fiend">Part 26</a> of this series, we looked at how we can use IDA Pro and Hex Fiend to patch an IOS application and modify its implementation.
+<p>In <a href="http://highaltitudehacks.com/2013/12/17/ios-application-security-part-26-patching-ios-applications-using-ida-pro-and-hex-fiend">Part 26</a> of this series, we looked at how we can use IDA Pro and Hex Fiend to patch an iOS application and modify its implementation.
 Patching an application has the specific advantage that once a change has been made, it is permanent.
 However, if you look back at the article on <a href="http://highaltitudehacks.com/2013/12/17/ios-application-security-part-26-patching-ios-applications-using-ida-pro-and-hex-fiend">IDA Pro</a>, you will realize that the process of patching the application was a bit tedious, mainly because we didn't have a licensed version of IDA Pro which costs a lot.
 In this article, we will look at a utility named Hopper which we can use as an alternative to IDA Pro.
 It is less costly than IDA Pro and also provides a sleek interface to work with.</p>

 <p>According to Hopperapp.com ..</p>